Agritech startup TaniGroup raises $10M to help Indonesia’s farmers grow – TechCrunch

 “Some middlemen are the smartest in their group of farmers.
 We try to empower them through TaniFund; they often start teaching others their tips and can have a positive impact,” he said.

 The company plans to spend its new money on general growth, which will include hiring more staff, improving the tech, expanding logistics and upgrading warehouses.
-That’s much needed since the government `has tapped the startup to help improve Indonesia’s farming community — Pamitra said TaniGroup has been given access to government research on farmers which includes a database of some 3 million farmers.
+That’s much needed since the government has tapped the startup to help improve Indonesia’s farming community — Pamitra said TaniGroup has been given access to government research on farmers that includes a database of some 3 million farmers.
 (President Joko Widodo previously namechecked the startup as a company that is helping Indonesia’s agricultural industry.)

-For now, TaniGroup’s ambitions are firmly focused on Indonesia but Pamitra said there is a belief that the business can expand overseas.
+For now, TaniGroup’s ambitions are firmly focused on Indonesia, but Pamitra said there is a belief that the business can expand overseas.
 Already it has exported orders to markets like Switzerland, Singapore, Malaysia and beyond, but there is real potential to expand the farmer network into new markets, he said.
 Officials from the Malaysia government have already expressed interest in making such a move, but Pamitra admitted that “there’s a lot to do here” in Indonesia first.

 TaniGroup raised its Series A from Openspace Ventures — which led the round — Intudo Ventures, Golden Gate Ventures and The DFS Lab, a fintech accelerator that’s funded by the Bill and Melinda Gates Foundation.
-The startup previously raised an undisclosed seed round last April from Alpha JWC Ventures and several angel
+The startup previously raised an undisclosed seed round last April from Alpha JWC Ventures and several angel investors.